Coupang, Inc. Notice of February 17, 2026 Application Deadline for Class Action Lawsuits - Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK CITY and NEW ORLEANS, Feb.
-03, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Coupang, Inc. (“Coupang” or the “Company”) (NYSE: CPNG) of class action securities lawsuits.
+NEW YORK and NEW ORLEANS, Feb.
+10, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Coupang, Inc. (“Coupang” or the “Company”) (NYSE: CPNG) of class action securities lawsuits.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors of Coupang who were adversely affected by alleged securities fraud between May 7, 2025 and December 16, 2025.
 Follow the link below to get more information and be contacted by a member of our team: